UCLA-CS130/Team18/static_src/assignment_9.md

 An additional decision was what to do if there was some error in the rendering of the HTML file (i.e. the function that converted the file returned indicated the read has failed).
 Our first idea was to return the .md file as is, and just let them view the original file.
 In the end, we realized that our server should be consistent, so .md files should be rendered as expected or not returned at all.
 In addition, we could not be sure of the possible issues that would arise in the attempt to render the file.
 For these reasons, we chose to return a 404 response if the file could not be rendered for some reason.

+#### Demo Markdown Instructions
+Simply visit this web page, http://ec2-35-166-129-63.us-west-2.compute.amazonaws.com:8080/static/assignment_9.md Also visit http://ec2-35-166-129-63.us-west-2.compute.amazonaws.com:8080/static/assignment_9.txt which contains the same contents, only in a text file to show the original .md file contents before it is rendered.

 ## HTTP gzip compression

 When our webserver receives a request with header "Accept-Encoding: gzip, deflate", we will generate a response with the appropriate RequestHandler, and then call our GzipHandler's HandleRequest method.
 The GzipHandler will extract the response's body, compress it, update the response's Content-Length, and add the "Content-Encoding: gzip" header.